 Congress is Considering Major Improvements to the PPP Loan Program

 As it stands at this moment, the authority for SBA to approve a PPP loan guarantee ended on August 8.
 The pandemic stimulus bill passed on Oct.
 1 by the House contains several important provisions for the PPP loan program, including:

-- Deadline for PPP application approval by SBA extended from August 8 until the end of 2020.
+- Deadline for initial PPP application approval by SBA extended from August 8 until the end of 2020.

 - Forgiveness for borrowers under $150,000 will be "streamlined" (a single form and no documents delivered).
 Above $150,000 will be under existing requirements.

 - Loan forgiveness expenses will be expanded to include certain supplier costs, operating and other expenses.

 - Second round of PPP loans for businesses that can demonstrate a 25% drop in gross revenue in a quarter in 2020 compared with the same quarter in 2019.
 These loans will be calculated similarly to the last round, but will have a smaller cap.